prashiddhath/Bank-Program/README.md

 # Bank-Program
 A simple banking program to register clients and carry out bank transaction.
+Bank accounts are saved as a file and the account details is loaded everytime user wants to view summary or carryout transaction.
+The file will contain all of the account owner's transaction history from the time account was registered to now.

 The user can use the following features: